pyTMD/pyTMD/doc/source/project/Testing.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 We use `GitHub Actions <https://github.com/pyTMD/pyTMD/actions>`_ continuous integration (CI) services to build and test the project on Linux (``ubuntu-latest``), Mac (``macos-latest``) and Windows (``windows-latest``) Operating Systems.
 The configuration files for this service are in the `GitHub workflows <https://github.com/pyTMD/pyTMD/tree/main/.github/workflows>`_ directory.
-The workflows use ``mamba`` and the `environment.yml <https://github.com/pyTMD/pyTMD/blob/main/environment.yml>`_ file to install the required dependencies and build the environment.
+The workflows use ``pixi`` to install the required dependencies and build the custom environment.

 The GitHub Actions jobs include: